Infineon/micropython/docs/psoc6/quickref.rst

     - ``dat3`` can be used to specify the data3 signal pin.

-    - ``clk`` can be used to specify clock pin.
+    - ``clk`` can be used to specify the clock pin.

-   The SD Card pin mapping can be found in respective :ref:`Supported boards <psoc6_general>` section.
+   The SD Card pin mapping can be found in the respective :ref:`Supported boards <psoc6_general>` section.

-   Note that SD Card upto speed class c10 is tested.
+    Note that the SD Card for up-to-speed class c10 has been tested.

 Methods
 ^^^^^^^